PEXANE2/azure-docs.tr-tr/articles/cognitive-services/QnAMaker/includes/quickstart-sdk-csharp.md

 ### <a name="using-directives"></a>Using yönergeleri

-Proje dizininden *program.cs* dosyasını açın ve aşağıdaki `using` yönergeleri ekleyin:
+Proje dizininden *program. cs* dosyasını açın ve aşağıdaki `using` yönergeleri ekleyin:

 # <a name="qna-maker-ga-stable-release"></a>[Soru-Cevap Oluşturma GA (kararlı sürüm)](#tab/version-1)